This section aims to answer questions related to our Pre-Access qualifications.

-If you are already a Gateway Qualifications recognised centre, then you will need to go through the centre approval process, and as part of this you will complete the same qualification approval form.
+If you are not already a Gateway Qualifications recognised centre, then you will need to go through the centre approval process, and as part of this you will complete the same qualification approval form.

 Gateway Qualifications staff will support you through this process.

 They are funded through the Adult Skills Budget, using the standard funding formula.
 Depending on whether they fall in the base rate or low rate, they will be funded at £1,265 or £1,417 for the Certificate, and £1,987 or £2,225 for the Diploma.
 Business and Law are at base rate; the other are at low rate.

 Full details about funding for all our qualifications are available on our funding page.

 The qualifications have been specifically designed to support this particular progression route – combining the study skills needed in an Access Diploma (and in HE itself) and the vocational content that will provide a stepping stone to an Access Diploma, as well as mirroring the assessment approach.

 However, they can be used in other contexts, if as a provider you have identified that one of these qualification offers the learner the right package of knowledge and skills to support their progression on another valid route.
 One of SFA’s requirements was that the qualifications should equip leaners with vocational skills and knowledge that would be transferable to other settings, if they decided not to progress to an Access to HE Diploma.

 So they have a validity and credibility in and of themselves and not just as a vehicle for progression to an Access course.